uconn-hacklab/hacklab-static/content/volunteer.md

 ## filament recycling
 A project to recycle 3D printer filament and reduce waste on campus.
 We need people to build out the network of clubs to collect waste from and find a company to recycle the plastic for reuse.

+## one mans junk is another mans treasure
+A project to collect and refurbish old electronics and give them to students who need them.
+We need people to help with the logistics of collecting and distributing the electronics.

 # start your own!